zyedidia/knit/README.md

 modern version of Mk with a Lua meta-programming system built on top of it (there are some differences compared to Mk).

-Knit is in-progress.
-The API should be mostly stable at this point, but there will not be a backwards-compability guarantee until version 1.0.

 Why make yet another build system?
 Because it's fun and useful to me!
 Maybe it will be useful to you too.
 Everyone hates something about their build system so if you have feedback or a request, let me know!
 The project is new enough that